CS682-S18/projects/project3.md

 ![architecture](https://docs.google.com/drawings/d/e/2PACX-1vTjBg_ZETz31hzGUrNL6Fh6GoSEUA9iWLSwyLnPdY0Ixg0YuHhVliwo4fJvfUhFp8mXIxz1dOHMZHw1/pub?w=960&h=720)

 **Web Front End** - The web front end will implement an external web service API for the application and will support operations including creating users, viewing events, and purchasing tickets.

 **Event Service** - The event service will manage the list of events and the number of tickets sold and available for each.
+When a ticket is purchased it is the responsibility of the Event Service to notify the User Service of the user's purchase.

 **User Service** - The user service will manage the user account information, including the events for which a user has purchased tickets.

 ### Logistics (read carefully!)